My Research Journey Part 2 - Lessons of The Curse of Goodhart’s Law and the Duality

 The Engineering Outlook (Immediate Impact)

-Current efforts to secure these World Models involve:
+Current efforts to secure these models:

-• Reinforcement learning & Alignment: Training models to follow safety/robust guidelines or pursue “truthfulness” by using human feedback, reward models, or adversarial training to directly optimize for relevent metrics.
+- Reinforcement Learning & Alignment: Training models to follow safety/robust guidelines or pursue “truthfulness” by using human feedback, reward models, or adversarial training to directly optimize for relevent metrics.

-• Agentic Design: Refining workflow and system architecture to minimize attack surfaces.
+- Agentic Design: Refining workflow and system architecture to minimize attack surfaces.

 The Research Outlook (Foundational Shift)

-• Robust World Models: Building systems that internalize the underlying rules and causal structures of reality, making them naturally resistant to both noise and logic collapses.
+- Robust World Models: Building systems that internalize the underlying rules and causal structures of reality, making them naturally resistant to both noise and logic collapses.

-• Causal Inference & Invariant Learning: Moving beyond “statistical correlation” to ensure models ignore “shortcuts” that lead to both hallucinations and adversarial vulnerabilities.
+- Causal Inference & Invariant Learning: Moving beyond “statistical correlation” to ensure models ignore “shortcuts” that lead to both hallucinations and adversarial vulnerabilities.

-• Mechanistic Interpretability: Peering into the “black box” to understand how internal circuits represent “truth” versus “statistical noise.”
+- Mechanistic Interpretability: Peering into the “black box” to understand how internal circuits represent “truth” versus “statistical noise.”
 This might give us insights into how to design models that are inherently more robust.

 By sharing this review and outlook, I hope to encourage a more holistic view of the field.
 While the immediate pressures of deployment will always drive a focus on “Engineering Targets,” we must not lose sight of the “Research Questions” that will ultimately lead us to a reliable and beneficial AGI.

-Special thanks to Gemini for the help in refining the expression and structure of this post.
+I used LLMs for the help in refining the expression and structure of this post.